cj-mills/cjm-transcription-plugin-whisper/README.md

         def initialize(
             self,
             config: Optional[Any] = None # Configuration dataclass, dict, or None ) -> None
         "Return dataclass describing the plugin's configuration options."

     def initialize(
             self,
             config: Optional[Any] = None # Configuration dataclass, dict, or None ) -> None
-        "Initialize the plugin with configuration."
+        "Initialize or re-configure the plugin (idempotent)."

     def execute(
             self,
             audio: Union[AudioData, str, Path], # Audio data or path to audio file to transcribe **kwargs # Additional arguments to override config ) -> TranscriptionResult: # Transcription result with text and metadata "Transcribe audio using Whisper."

-    def is_available(
-            self
-        ) -> bool:  # True if Whisper and its dependencies are available "Check if Whisper is available."
+    def is_available(self) -> bool: # True if Whisper and its dependencies are available

-    def cleanup(
-            self
+            """Check if Whisper is available."""
+            return WHISPER_AVAILABLE

-        ) -> None
+        def cleanup(self) -> None
+        "Check if Whisper is available."

+    def cleanup(self) -> None:
+            """Clean up resources."""
+            if self.model is not None
         "Clean up resources."
 ```